-The Human Resources Director position is responsible for aligning business objectives with staff and management in designated departments/business units.
+Job Summary: The Benefits Manager/HR Business Partner position is responsible for aligning business objectives with staff and management in designated departments/business units.
 The position formulates relationships to deliver value-added service to management and staff that reflects the business objectives of the organization.
-The HR Director maintains an effective level of literacy across the HR function, including benefits, employment law compliance, compensation, employee relations, recruitment, and training and development.
+The HR Director/Benefits Manager maintains an effective level of literacy across the HR function, including benefits, employment law compliance, compensation, employee relations, recruitment, and training and development.

-This position will have one direct report, the Human Resources Associate who oversees leave of absence, workers' compensation, unemployment, reconciliation of benefits invoices, and other HR-related tasks.
+Supervisory Responsibilities: There is a dotted line supervisory role to the Human Resources Associate who oversees leave of absence, workers compensation, unemployment, reconciliation of benefits invoices, and other HR related tasks.

 Responsible for the administration of group benefits programs (group health, dental, vision, short-term and long-term disability, worker's compensation, life insurance, flexible/health spending accounts, as well as a robust employee wellness program, among a variety of other voluntary benefits).
-The HR Director supervises and monitors benefits administration and leads all analytical and technical support in the delivery of the benefit programs, improves existing benefits programs, and investigates new benefits programs.
-Regularly interfaces with external vendors and third-party administrators to support the benefits package.
-Exhibits confidentiality in handling information that may impact the entire organization and provides leadership in the areas of benefit plan compliance, vendor management, and evaluation, maintenance of crucial employee data.
+The HR Director supervises and monitors benefits administration and leads all analytical and technical support in the delivery of the benefit programs, improves existing benefits programs and investigates new benefits programs.
+Regularly interfaces with external vendors and third party administrators to support the benefits package.
+Exhibits confidentiality in handling information that may impact the entire organization and provides leadership in the areas benefit plan compliance, vendor management and evaluation, maintenance of crucial employee data.

 Manage the enrollment, terminations, and contributions under the Health Savings Accounts with the banks.
 Work with the Finance team to reconcile the contributions after each funding period.

-Overseas mandatory compliance reporting for Health & Welfare 5500, Retirement Plan 5500, and supporting schedules.
+Overseas mandatory compliance reporting for Health & Welfare 5500, Retirement Plan 5500 and supporting schedules.
 Prepares and submits OSHA 300 Log and Survey of Occupational Injuries & Illnesses.
 Department of Commerce Economic Census.
 Prepare and distribute annual Medicare Creditable Coverage Notices; and MLR Rebates.
-Reviews and ensure compliance with the Affordable Care Act (ACA) benefit eligibility.
+Reviews and ensure compliance in the Affordable Care Act (ACA) benefit eligibility.

-Serves as Plan Administrator to the School’s two retirement plans (defined contribution plan and tax-deferred annuity plan), with assets in excess of $90M; responsible for accurate record keeping of issuance of annuity contracts to employees participates in annual plan review with TIAA team, responds to questions from external plan auditor and ensures compliance with mandatory enrollment provisions stipulated by the DC plan; Plans, schedules and implements external training for employees on topics related to saving and investing for retirement.
+Serves as Plan Administrator to the School’s two retirement plans (defined contribution plan and tax-deferred annuity plan), responsible for accurate record keeping of issuance of annuity contracts to employees, participates in annual plan review with TIAA team, responds to questions from external plan auditor and ensures compliance with mandatory enrollment provisions stipulated by the DC plan; Plans, schedules and implements external training for employees on topics related to saving and investing for retirement.